FinnWiel/shazzoo-media/README.md

 php artisan vendor:publish --tag=shazzoo_media-config
 ```

-> **Note:** This package will also change some of curators settings, you can still manage curators setting but they may not work with Shazzoo Media
+> **Note:** This plugin will also change some of curators settings, you can still manage curators setting but they may not work with Shazzoo Media
 ___
 ### Filament Panels
 If you are using Filament Panels you will need to add the Plugin to your Panel's configuration.
 This will register the plugin's resources with the Panel.
 All methods are optional, and will be read from the config file if not provided.